nimblehq/android-templates/.github/wiki/Home.md

 3. Conclusion for approved/rejected issues? 🕐

 - A conclusion is reached if at least half of the team members cast their vote.
-- if the majority vote to work on the issue, then the discussion is locked and an issue is created.
+- If the majority vote to work on the issue, then the discussion is locked and an issue is created.
 - If the majority vote to reject the issue, then the discussion is locked and no issue is created.
 - If the vote is tied, then the repository maintainer must resolve it.